KiandaBPM/docs/content/docs/troubleshooting/rule-diagnostics.md

 ## Introduction

-**Rule diagnostics** is a troubleshooting feature within Kianda that allows you to view a nested list of all forms, fields and rules - the purpose being that you can choose to manually trigger these rules for diagnostic purposes, as well as toggle field visibility, re-assign forms, and more.
+**Rule diagnostics** is a troubleshooting feature within Kianda that allows you to view a nested list of all forms, fields and rules - the purpose being that you can choose to **manually trigger** these rules for diagnostic purposes, as well as **toggle field visibility**, **re-assign forms**, and more.

 The rule diagnostics feature is available for troubleshooting specific [Process instances](/docs/platform/rules/general/add-conditions/) where as the [Rule debugger](/docs/troubleshooting/rule-debugger) feature focuses more so on troubleshooting a process design pre-publishing.